yqmmm/dotfiles/archlinux/readme.md

 Another way to customize things.

 This is done at the X system level.
+No daemon is running for this to work.

 Just refer to arch wiki: https://wiki.archlinux.org/title/Xbindkeys